JCumin/jcumin.github.io/publications.md

 ## Patent applications

+- [2023] *Standby mode adaptation depending on household energy context*.
+Julien Pairis, Julien Cumin.
+- [2023] *Method for estimating the validity of a value of a sensor in a classification process*.
+Grégoire Lefebvre, Julien Cumin.
+- [2023] *Dynamic intrusiveness adaptation method for a human behavior identification system*.
+Jérémy Lacoche, Julien Cumin, Anthony Foulonneau.
+- [2023] *Authentication based on the positioning of a mobile device*.
+Julien Cumin, Julien Pairis.
+- [2023] *System for determining handedness of a user on a tactile mobile device*.
+Julien Cumin, Julien Pairis.
 - [2023] *Method for recognizing situations with temporarily unavailable multimodal data*.
-Grégoire Lefevbre, Julien Cumin, Juan Vazquez-Rodriguez
+Grégoire Lefevbre, Julien Cumin, Juan Vazquez-Rodriguez.
 - [2023] *System for estimating distances using a monocular camera*.
 Stéphane Coutant, Julien Cumin.
 - [2022] *System for indoor localization from correlation of mobile events and fixed sensors*.
 David Cibaud, Julien Cumin.
 - [2022] *System for automatic logical positioning of screen extension based on physical positions of displays*.
 Julien Cumin, Fano Ramparany.